Gnarus-G/sciare/README.md

 Usage: sciare [OPTIONS] <COMMAND>

 Commands:
-  upload      Upload a file to index download    Download a file from the internet search      Search across all the content saved
+  list        List all the documents in the database delete      Delete a document from the database upload      Upload a file to index download    Download a file from the internet search      Search across all the content saved